-For three seasons now, we’ve been growing organic, no-dig vegetables, salad leaves, herbs and edible flowers in our kitchen garden for use at our supper clubs, workshops and catering jobs.
-Our fourth season at The Edible Flower, 2020, is turning out a bit different.
-With all our events and jobs cancelled for the foreseeable future, we are going to have a huge amount of delicious freshly grown produce to find a use for.
+For five seasons now, we’ve been growing no-dig vegetables, salad leaves, herbs and edible flowers in our kitchen garden for use at our supper clubs, workshops and catering jobs.
+In April 2020, we started selling bags of mixed salad leaves.
+All our events and jobs were cancelled due to the pandemic and we had a huge amount of delicious freshly grown produce to find a use for.

-Growing your own organic salad leaves, without spraying with pesticides or herbicides, makes so much sense.
-It makes sense financially (salad leaves are really expensive) and if you are going to eat one organic product – something with a massive surface area, that you eat raw and don’t peel or remove the outer layers, is definitely the one to choose.
+Growing your own salad leaves, without spraying with pesticides or herbicides, makes so much sense.
+It makes sense financially (good salad leaves are really expensive) and if you are going to eat one organic product – something with a massive surface area, that you eat raw and don’t peel or remove the outer layers, is definitely the one to choose.

 If you don’t have the space or the time to grow your own, we hope that the second-best option is to buy ours.

 What do you get in our Seasonal Salad Mix?

 Our salad bags contain at least 100g of lettuce leaves, mustard leaves, rocket, spinach leaves, peashoots, herbs, nasturtium leaves and others.
 The mix changes with the season.
 They are available from May to October each year.

 Keep them refrigerated and they should last at least a week.
 We pick and wash all our leaves by hand early in the morning – bagging, labelling and getting them into the fridge before breakfast!
 That’s the way to keep them fresh for longest.